csiro-rds/casda-samples/README.md

 This script does a TAP query to get the image cubes for a given scheduling block, and then produces cutouts for each location in the source list file.

+### cutout_channels.py

+Python script to demonstrate interaction with CASDA's SODA implementation to retrieve cutout images for an observation and slice them by wavelength.

+***Usage:*** python sources.py [-h] [-p OPAL_PASSWORD] [--password_file PASSWORD_FILE] [-type data_product_type] opal_username scheduling_block_id num_channels destination_directory

+This script does a TAP query to get the image cubes for a given scheduling block, and then produces cutouts for each image cube slicing by wavelength or channels.
+Input field 'num_channels' specifies how by many channels the image cube cutouts should be sliced.

+E.g. if the cube has 1024 channels, specifying a 'num_channels' value of 512 will give two cubes each with 512 channels.